-Public education regarding recycling is ongoing--distribution of brochures and print materials, opala.org website, WasteLine e-newsletter and annual events including Tour de Trash and Discover Recycling.
+Public education regarding recycling is ongoing-distribution of brochures and print materials, opala.org website, WasteLine e-newsletter and annual events including Tour de Trash and Discover Recycling.
 In October 2009, ENV and Oceanic Time Warner Cable launched "Opalavision" on The Green Channel at Oceanic 332 and online at opala.org.
 Short stories about the City's recycling initiatives and programs are featured in 3-minute episodes.
 New episodes are produced annually with an archive of dozens to keep viewers entertained.
 The format is interactive, supporting 24/7 viewing of all episodes on demand.
 City ENV supports recycling education for our youth through school recycling projects, classroom activity books and recycling education shows presented by the Honolulu Theatre for Youth.
-The third season of performances were just completed, with a theatre presentation which ran in November/December plus a traveling show to local schools entitled "Sort It Out!" for January through March.
+The third season of performances featured a theatre presentation that ran in November/December 2012 plus a traveling show to local schools entitled "Sort It Out!" for January through March 2013.
 The shows include distribution of Opala IQ Books and educational materials to students and teachers.
-A fourth season of performances is scheduled for 2013-14.
+A fourth season of performances is currently underway (January 2014).
+Recently (September 2013), in partnership with Costco, the City installed large 3D displays at all four Costco stores, delivering the message, "Sort It Out For Recycling And Energy.
+Nothing Wasted, Nothing To Landfills", and distributing brochures and a handy list of what to recycle (sticker).